BrentFarris/Dumblog/Dumblog/Content/Pages/asynchronous-programming.md

 ### Final Thoughts

-In a game, my favorite solution is the queue.
+In a game or other realtime application, my favorite solution is the queue.
 It is ideal for handling a *stream* of messages in a stateless way.

 For transient transactions, my favorite solution is the Task.
 It may not be stateless, but it is great at consolidating the transactions control logic into a single location.